-MX Linux provides amazing choice to the end user about what they want to do and how they want to do it.
-Certainly, most Linux users know exactly what they want out of their system.
+MX Linux provides fantastic choices to the end-user about what they want to do and how they want to do it.
+Indeed, most Linux users know exactly what they want from their system.
 They are using Linux because they can change things.

 About MX Linux

 MX Linux is based on Debian’s Stable branch.
 It comes with the Xfce desktop environment as standard.
-The first things you’ll notice about it is that the panel is assigned to the left side of the screen.
+The first thing you’ll notice about it is that the panel is assigned to the left side of the screen.

-MX Linux describes itself as midweight Linux distro.
+MX Linux describes itself as a midweight Linux distro.
 It uses some core components from the antiX Linux, designed for older hardware, and builds on them to create a more advanced and modern environment.

 The History of MX Linux

 MEPIS Linux was designed as an alternative to SUSE Linux and Red Hat Linux.
 Warren Woodford, the creator of MEPIS, achieved a beautiful polish and rock-solid stability.

 MX Linux began in a discussion about future options among members of the MEPIS community in December 2013, once it was clear no more MEPIS Linux releases were coming.

 The name MX was chosen to combine the first letter of MEPIS with the last of antiX, thus symbolizing their collaboration.

-MX Linux received its own DistroWatch page with the release of the first public beta of MX-16 on November 2, 2016.
+MX Linux received its DistroWatch page with the release of the first public beta of MX-16 on November 2, 2016.